internetimagery/do-not/README.md

 This means you can use methods with different names (chain/bind/and_then/etc) and even use regular functions and dataclasses, and it's all supported (so long as the dataclasses are given this `__iter__` functionality, perhaps in a mixin).

+----

+## More Examples

-This library intentionally does not bundle implimentations of monads itself.
+This library intentionally does __not__ bundle implimentations of monads itself.
 It is a utility for existing implimentations to hook into.

-----

 Though monads are not provided here...  here are some basic examples (using attrs):